surged20/foundryvtt-update-image-macro/README.md

 # Foundry VTT Update 5eTools Images macro

 **STOP!
 If you are planning to convert your world to use local images then you must install local images within your plutonium module directory/folder before using this macro.
-I recommend following https://gist.github.com/Maravedis/dcf8bfa00058a6a6446dfef767d1af7f for this process which refers to this macro on Step V.**
+Follow the guide at https://github.com/Maravedis/plutonium-issues-doc**

-This script is used to convert 5eTools site image urls to either a local image path or another image url.
+This script is used to convert 5eTools site image urls to 5eTools mirror site url or a local image path.
 It will convert:
 1. World actor portrait images
 2. World actor prototype token images
 3. World item images